gSchool/js-basic-training/type_crash_course.md

 ## Conclusion

 JavaScript values can are always one of seven types, and depending on their type, have specific ways that they can be utilized.
 This short section served as a crash course to the JavaScript types, focusing on some simple operations available on values of the types `number`, `string`, and `boolean`.

+Having exposure now to values of different types and how to perform basic operations on them, we will return to our discussion of calling functions.

 Before proceeding you should be able to: